matter-labs/hardhat-zksync/packages/hardhat-zksync-verify/README.md

 `yarn hardhat verify --network <network> <contract address> --contract <fully qualified name>`

 With the --contract parameter you can also specify which contract from your local setup you want to verify by specifying its Fully qualified name.
 Fully qualified name structure looks like this: "contracts/AContract.sol:TheContract"

-The following command checks the status of the verification request for the specific verification ID:

-`yarn hardhat verify-status --verification-id <your verification id>`

 **Constructor arguments**